 We are looking at whether we should introduce a single, consistent panel based approach for reviewing pharmacist pre-registration trainees’ competencies.
 We are piloting this and looking at how we gather wider support for it amongst tutors and trainees.
 The panel will be based on the current General Pharmaceutical Council’s framework.

 For a selection of trainees, the e-portfolio outlined above will form part of this panel process, to make sure that this process is fair and of high quality.

 We are also looking at opportunities for how the pharmacy workforce can better access tutor training.
 We are running seven local pilots to test the options, all using varied formats.
 Through a structured evaluation process, each training route

 s will be assessed on its relevance to pharmacists’ role in practice, and used to shape how pharmacy tutors access training going forward, ultimately enhancing tutors’ capacity and capability.

 Workplace based assessments

-Workplace Based Assessments, or supervised learning events, are increasingly being adopted across pharmacy practice, particularly for post graduate diploma.
-In the future, these may be used to underpin future pharmacist’s training, and as part of preregistration pharmacist training.
-We are looking at how these tools can be used with pre-registration pharmacist training.
+Workplace Based Assessments, or supervised learning events, are increasingly being used across pharmacy practice, particularly for the post graduate diploma.
+In the future, these may be used to underpin pharmacist’s training, and we are looking at how these tools can be used with pre-registration pharmacist training.